ToneLi/SemMedDB/README.md

 ### SemMedDB
-This task is about to extract a triple from a sentence, so I regard it as a classifcation task.
-To solve this task, I proposed three method Sequence vs. Data augmentation vs. Graph.
-If you want to run the model, please skip into step4.
+This task is about extracting a triple from a sentence, I regard this task as a classification task.
+To solve this task, I proposed three methods Sequence vs. Data augmentation vs. Graph.
+If you want to run the model directly, please skip to step 4.

 ### Environment